-- 14:11 For whosoever exalteth himself shall be abased;- "Exalt" meant to lift up in pride, acclaim worthy.
-"Abase" means to be bring low or belittled.
-The point to the parable is twofold: - I. Self-exaltation abases (belittles).... which is Pride: - 1.
+14:11 For whosoever exalteth himself shall be abased;- "Exalt" meant to lift up in pride, acclaim worthy.
+"Abase" means to be brought low or belittled.
+The point to the parable is twofold:

+- 1. Self-exaltation abases (belittles).... which is Pride: - 1.
 He debases others; treat others as less and lower than himself in order to exalt himself. - a.
 Downplays the person or their ability, position or performance, appearance or acceptance. - b.
 Demeans others, trying to wound and injure, shame, and humiliate. - c.
 Debases others, trying to tear down, hurt, lower, and damage. - 2.
-Acts self-sufficient or is forced to act like they are...which means: - a.
-In control "in charge "very capable "independent "above others. - b.
+Acts self-sufficient or is forced to act like they are more than what they seemed.
+This means: - a.
+In control o in charge o very capable o independent o above others. - b.
 The great problem with being self-sufficient is that a person feels he does not even need God in his life.
 He may be religious, but he does not live a changed life that demonstrates a true trust and dependency upon God for salvation and life. - 3.
 Corrupts morality and justice; exalts himself by governing all things by whatever moves him ahead and gives him the greatest position and recognition.
 They will - a.
+Lie o steal o cheat o abuse o ridicule o shame o not give recognition o hold others back

-Lie °steal °cheat °abuse °ridicule °shame °not give recognition °hold others back - 4.
-Lives a life of struggle; always feel torn within to maneuver and outdo others in order to get the highest seat or recognition possible.
+Lives a life of struggle; always feeling torn within to maneuver and outdo others in order to get the highest seat or recognition possible.
 He seldom knows peace within, no matter the appearance given.

-14:11b ...and he that humbleth himself shall be exalted.
+11b ...and he that humbleth himself shall be exalted.

-- II. ...and then humility exalts.
+- 2. ...and then humlity exalts.
 "Humility" (tareinophrosune) means lowliness of mind.
 When men looked at Christ, they saw the strength of humility through the influence of One Who was perfect in meekness and lowliness of heart.
-With Humility/Exaltation: - 1.
+With Humility one will be Exalted: - 1.
 He walks as a servant to others, always ready and willing to help. - 2.
 He behaves in an unassuming manner, not being showy or pretentious, prideful or haughty, arrogant or assertive. - 3.
 He assumes a spirit of lowliness and submission, or oneness and identification with others, not showing conceit or superiority or being boastful. - 4.
 He possesses a sense of lowliness and unworthiness, to have a modest opinion of himself, knowing that others are just as significant and valuable. - 5.
-He comes to God on a regular basis and confesses his spiritual need and unworthiness. - "Humble yourselves in the sight of the Lord, and he shall lift you up" James 4:10.
+He comes to God on a regular basis and confesses his spiritual need and unworthiness.